If you have any questions regarding committees or getting involved, please contact email@example.com.

 Volunteer Opportunities - Where do you fit in?

 Board Liaison: The purpose of the AzPA Board Liaison is to provide a mechanism for communication between the Arizona Board of Psychologist Examiners and the Arizona Psychological Association.
-Chair: Melissa Flint, Psy.D., CT, CCTP
+Chair: Melissa Flint, Psy.D., FT, CCTP

 Continuing Education: Responsible for the continuing education activities for the Association.
 These activities include the development of intermediate or advanced level professional workshops, securing speakers and reviewing evaluations.
 The committee also reviews applications submitted to AzPA for co-sponsored programs as well as articles and quizzes submitted for continuing education credit.
-Interim Co-Chairs: Lesley Manson, Psy.D.
+Chair: Lesley Manson, Psy.D.

 Convention: The selection of the program speakers, organization of the convention format, scheduling of activities and accompanying events, and publicity fall within the area of responsibility for this committee as does the solicitation of sponsors and exhibitors for the convention.
 Chair: Neil Stafford, Psy.D.